BrandonKirbyson/Weeble/README.md

 ### Linear Quadratic Regulator (LQR) Controller

-Weeble balances using a Linear Quadratic Regulator (LQR) Controller.
-The previous versions of Weeble used a PID controller, but the LQR controller is much more efficient and stable.
-Also, with the slower loop speed of the REV Control Hub, the PID was unable to be effective enough.
+Weeble balances using a `Linear Quadratic Regulator (LQR) Controller`.
+The previous versions of Weeble used a `PID controller`, but the `LQR controller` is much `more efficient and stable`.
+Also, with the `slow 20ms loop speed of the REV Control Hub`, the `PID was unable to be effective enough`.
 Below are the key java classes that handle keeping Weeble balanced (github links):

 - [